uqbar-dao/dev-suite/readme.md

    |commit %zig
    |install our %zig
    ```
-7. Run tests if desired in the Dojo.
+7. Run tests, if desired, in the Dojo.
    ```hoon
    ::  Run all tests.
    -test ~[/=zig=/tests]